When designing your custom plastic part, it’s crucial to consider what the part’s fit and function will be.

 A parting line is a line where the two halves of the mold meet.
 This can create a thin blemish around the part depending on how it was designed.
 If you need a sharp edge on your part, you can reduce blemishes incorporating that edge in the parting line.

 Most plastics companies recommend the hole depth-to-diameter ratio to stay under two.
 There are two types of holes:

 – Blind Holes

-Unlike through holes, blind holes don’t protrude through the plastic part.
+Unlike through holes, blind holes don’t protrude through the part.
 The pins that are used to make these blind holes shouldn’t be too long, because the heat and pressure can potentially warp the insertion area.

 Eliminate undercuts if possible

 To save money, it would be wise to avoid using undercuts.
 Undercuts will almost always result in a more expensive part, due to a more complex mold design and typically more process time is needed to create them.